Affordable Connectivity Program

 - For both options, families must provide documentation that demonstrates that their child or dependent (referred to as a benefit qualifying person or BQP on the application) attends a CEP school.
 The documentation must include: the benefit qualifying person’s name, name of the school or of the school district, and a date that coincides with the 2019-2020, 2020-2021, or 2021-2022 school year.
 Examples of acceptable documentation include a letter from the school or school district or a report card that provides the information listed above and indicates that the benefit qualifying person listed on the application is enrolled in the CEP school also provided by the consumer on the application.

 - For non-CEP schools or districts:

-- Documentation verifying student participation in the NSLP and SBP, including a school or district-issued letter confirming student participation in either program during the 2019–2020 or 2020–2021 school year.
-A template letter that can be adapted is available in theoutreach toolkit.
+- Families must provide documentation verifying student participation in the NSLP or SBP, including a school or district-issued letter confirming student participation in either program during the 2019–2020, 2020–2021, or 2021-2022 school year.
+A template letter that can be adapted is available in the Office of Educational Technology website.

-- For CEP schools or districts, the USAC will automatically check the name of the CEP school or district against the Food Research and Action Center (FRAC) database to confirm the CEP status of the school provided by the household on the EBB application.
-However, households will be required to enter the school name, the student’s name, and provide documentation that shows that the student listed on the application is enrolled in the school during the 2019-2020, 2020-2021, or 2021-2022 school years.
+For CEP schools or districts, the USAC will automatically check the name of the CEP school or district against the Food Research and Action Center (FRAC) database to confirm the CEP status of the school provided by the household on the ACP application.
+However, households will be required to enter the school’s name, the student’s name, and provide documentation that shows that the student listed on the application is enrolled in the school during the 2019-2020, 2020-2021, or 2021-2022 school years.

-This page was produced by the U.S. Department of Education regarding the Federal Communications Commission’s Emergency Broadband Benefit Program (EBB Program).
-Other than statutory and regulatory requirements included on this page, the contents of this guidance do not have the force and effect of law and are not meant to bind the public.
-The information on this page is intended only to provide clarity to the public regarding existing requirements under the law or the Department’s or agency’s policies.
+This document was produced by the U.S. Department of Education (Department) regarding the Federal Communications Commission’s Affordable Connectivity Program (ACP).
+Other than statutory and regulatory requirements included in the document, the contents of this guidance do not have the force and effect of law and are not meant to bind the public.
+This document is intended only to provide clarity to the public regarding existing requirements under the law or the Department’s or agency’s policies.